Outcome Logic: A Unified Approach to the Metatheory of Program Logics with Branching Effects

-We expand upon one one such effort in the paper: Outcome Logic (OL), which was first proposed as a unified basis for correctness and incorrectness reasoning in nondeterministic and probabilistic programs, with semantics parametric on a \emph{monad} and a \emph{monoid} \cite{outcome}.
+The key insight from the aforementioned work is that correctness and incorrectness can be represented by a choice between demonic or angelic nondeterminism.
+Outcome Logic supports both angelic and demonic reasoning, as well as more expressive ways to reason about the reachability of multiple different nondeterministic outcomes, or other effects such as probabilistic computation.
+Outcome Logic was first proposed as a unified basis for correctness and incorrectness reasoning in nondeterministic and probabilistic programs, with semantics parametric on a \emph{monad} and a \emph{monoid} \cite{outcome}.
 The semantics was later refined such that each trace is weighted using an element of a semiring \cite{zilberstein2024outcome}.
-For example, Boolean weights specify which states are in the set of outcomes for a nondeterministic program whereas real-valued weights quantify the probabilities of outcomes in a probabilistic program.
+For example, Boolean weights specify which states are in the set of outcomes for a nondeterministic program, whereas real-valued weights quantify the probabilities of outcomes in a probabilistic program.
 Exposing these weights in pre- and postconditions means that a single program logic can express multiple termination criteria, angelic \emph{and} demonic nondeterminism, probabilistic properties, and more.

-The aforementioned conference papers demonstrated the value of Outcome Logic, but left large gaps.
+But while the aforementioned papers demonstrated the value of Outcome Logic in correctness and incorrectness applications, they left large gaps.
 Most notably, no proof strategies were given for unbounded iteration---loops could only be analyzed via bounded unrolling---and the connections to other logics were not deeply explored.
-In this journal article, we extend the prior conference papers in order to fill those gaps and provide a more authoritative and comprehensive reference on the Outcome Logic metatheory.
-Rather than focusing on the applications of Outcome Logic to correctness and incorrectness reasoning, we provide a cleaner account of the semiring weights, which supports more models; we provide inference rules for unbounded looping and a relative completeness proof; and we more deeply explore the connections between OL and other logics by showing how the rules of those logics can be derived from the OL proof system.
+In this article, we fill those gaps and provide a more authoritative and comprehensive reference on the Outcome Logic metatheory.
+In addition to demonstrating the applications of Outcome Logic to correctness and incorrectness reasoning, we provide a cleaner account of the semiring weights, which supports more models; we provide inference rules for unbounded looping and a relative completeness proof; and we more deeply explore the connections between OL and other logics by showing how the rules of those logics can be derived from the OL proof system.
 The structure and contributions are follows: